 There are many documents on the web describing how FUSE works and how to install and use a FUSE filesystem, but I haven't come across any that try to describe how to go about actually writing one.
 The goal of this tutorial is to meet what I see as a need for such a document.

-This tutorial introduces FUSE using a filesystem I call the "Big Brother File System" — the reason for the name is that bb is watching. the filesystem simply passes every operation down to an underlying directory, but logs the operation.
+This tutorial introduces FUSE using a filesystem I call the "Big Brother File System" (the reason for the name is that "Big Brother is watching").
+The filesystem simply passes every operation down to an underlying directory, but logs the operation.

 This tutorial, together with its associated example filesystem, is